Back to Blog

 "I get all my business from referrals."
 Great - but even referrals Google you.
 And a website helps referrals share information about you more easily.
 "Check out their website" is easier than "here's their Facebook page, scroll down to find their services."

 "Websites are too expensive."
-Compare the cost to the value of lost customers.
-A $2,000 website that brings you even one customer per month at $500/job pays for itself in 4 months.
+Compare the cost against the value of the customers you never hear from.
+A site that brings in even one additional customer a month usually pays for itself inside the first year, and keeps working afterwards.

 "I'll do it later when I have more time/money."
 Every day you wait is a day customers can't find you.
 We've had clients calculate they lost thousands in potential revenue during the months they procrastinated.
 Getting started is easier than you think.